temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ```
 <!--SNIPEND-->

+Whether you define Activities as exportable functions or as members of a struct, Activities can accept a `context` as their first argument.
+While this argument is optional for Activity Definitions, you should add it as you may need it for other Go SDK features as your application evolves.
+Additionally, Activities also need to return an `error`.

 The response from `icanhazip.com` is plain-text, and it includes a newline, so you trim off the newline character before returning the result.

 Notice that there's no error-handling code in this function.
 When you build your Workflow, you'll use Temporal's Activity Retry policies to retry this code automatically if there's an error.